|37.02||Budget; building restrictions; exemptions.|

 The report must also show the amount of money in the hands of the treasurer of the society.

-Copies of the secretary's monthly report must be furnished to the commissioner of management and budget and to each member of the board of managers no later than the tenth of the month following the month's activities reported.
+Copies of the secretary's monthly report must be furnished to the commissioner of finance and to each member of the board of managers no later than the tenth of the month following the month's activities reported.